nesQuick/soa-workshop/box/challenges/final/README.md

 **GET /items**

-Requests made with an empty body.
+Requests shall have an empty body.
 Returns status ``200`` and a JSON encoded array of all tracked items known to the system.
 Like this:

 ```json
 [